copperwater/xNetHack/doc/xnh-changelog-10.0.md

 ## xNetHack 10.0 Changelog

 This is a major version of xNetHack.
-It is based directly on xNetHack 9.1, and is a fork off the vanilla NetHack 3.7.0 development version release.
+It is based directly on xNetHack 9.1, and is a fork off the vanilla NetHack 5.0.0 release.

-The most recent vanilla commit incorporated into xNetHack 10.0 is deec8317.
-Note that because 3.7.0 is still in development status, xNetHack contains major changes including new monsters, new objects, themed rooms, and other things *not* documented in this file or other xNetHack changelogs.
-See doc/fixes37.0 for the DevTeam's changes.
+The most recent upstream NetHack commit incorporated into xNetHack 10.0 is c22b21e.
+This changelog does not attempt to document upstream changes from the 5.0.0 release and postrelease.
+See doc/fixes5-0-0.txt and doc/fixes5-0-1.txt for the DevTeam's changes.

 The xNetHack page at the NetHackWiki, https://nethackwiki.com/wiki/XNetHack,